prototypefund/reproducible-website/_docs/source-date-epoch.md

 build_time = gmtime(&now);
 ```

-If you want less verbose code and are happy with the assumtion, that the variable will contain a correct, positive integer in the `time_t` range, you can use
+If you want less verbose code and are happy with the assumption, that the variable will contain a correct, positive integer in the `time_t` range, you can use

 ```
 #include <stdlib.h>